cbillingham/cbillingham.github.io/_posts/2016-09-22-nate-robin-webgl.md

 Our undergraduate computer graphics class was taught in WebGL and while many of the foundational concepts are the same, the world of computer graphics is still dominated by OpenGL and C/C++.
-Therefore, in order to improve my knowledge and programming skills, I am going to start woring on projects in OpenGL and C++.
+Therefore, in order to improve my knowledge and programming skills, I am going to start working on projects in OpenGL and C++.
 Starting this month, I will be taking a C++ graphics class online as a introduction.
 Nate Robin's suddenly popped back into my head and I thought it would be a great first project to get familiar with OpenGL.